How to Set Intentions Rather Than Resolutions. 3 Things You Need To Know Now!

 So… What’s Next?

-If what I’m saying speaks to you, maybe you can set your intention to become an awesome, beautiful, vulnerable-yet-strong butterfly in 2023.
+If what I’m saying speaks to you, maybe you can set your intention to become an awesome, beautiful, vulnerable-yet-strong butterfly each day of each year.
 All we have to do is keep putting one foot in front of the other, taking the best holistic care of ourselves that we can in each moment, one day at a time.

 It might even feel really good to do that.